-They’re a personal favourite in our homes and we stand by our claim that their range works so well and smells so divine that you will actually look forward to using it.
+The brans is a personal favourite in our homes and we stand by our claim that the range works so well and smells so divine that you will actually look forward to using it.
 If you have a partner or friend that you’re trying to convert from conventional cleaning products, hand them a bottle of this botanical-smelling magic and consider the job done.

 I sat down with Koala Eco Founder, Jessica Bragdon, to learn more about the Koala Eco story, and it took our crush to the next level.

 “We’re both from entrepreneurial backgrounds, and so being Koala Eco’s first—and arguably most demanding—customers, we had some pretty specific and sophisticated aims in mind.”

 Why did you decide to create Koala Eco?

 Would you believe, it was created out of a sense of frustration?
 My husband, Paul and I felt our two young sons (and our family dog) shouldn’t have to hold their breath in order to avoid absorbing chemicals every time we cleaned the family home, so we were constantly on the hunt for safe, affordable, chemical-free cleaning products that not only could make our home smell (naturally) fabulous but would also actually work.

 But we couldn’t find what we wanted, so ultimately, we thought: why don’t we just make our own?